SwiftTeMpest/Indonesia-E-Commerce-Sales-Shipping-2023-2025/README.md

 * Sales Trends Analysis: Evaluation of sales patterns for 2024 focusing on Revenue, Order Volume, and Average Order Value (AOV).
 * Regional Comparison: An analysis of RetailCo various Stores by Region, understanding their performance on sales and orders.
-* Customer Type Analysis: An assessment of customers method of purchase impact on retention and sales.
+* Customer Type Analysis: An assessment of customers method of purchase impact on sales and orders.
-* Product Analysis: An evaluation of sales and orders by products on sales and orders.
+* Product Analysis: An evaluation of sales and orders by products.

 # **Data Structure and Intitial Checks**